 If you have a diamond-shaped face you are a rare bird.
-Few people in this world have it.
-And few people have your gorgeous cheekbones!
+Few people in this world have your unique look.
+And most would love to have your gorgeous cheekbones!
 It would be a shame to steal their spotlight with an ill-fitting pair of sunglasses.
-Choosing the right eyewear for your diamond-shaped face is not an easy treat, but if you nail it, you get to flaunt everything that your beautiful facial feature entail!

-Keep on reading to learn which type and style of glasses and sunglasses will matche the stunning angles of your diamond face shape !
+Keep reading to learn which type and style of glasses and sunglasses will matche the stunning angles of your diamond face shape !

 Glasses That Are a Perfect Fit for Diamond-Shaped Faces

 First, a few basics about diamond-shaped faces.
-A special and rather rare face shape, diamond is characterized by a narrow forehead and hairline with the opposite narrow and sometimes pointy chin.
+A special and rather rare face shape, a diamond face is characterized by a narrow forehead and hairline balanced on the opposite end by a narrow and sometimes pointy chin.
 The cheekbones are the widest point of the diamond-shaped face, and they tend to be very prominent.
 The diamond-shaped face features straight lines at the temples and jawline.

-Choosing glasses for diamond shaped faces is a bit easier than other face shapes: there’s a lot of wiggle room because this face has both angular and curvy features.
+Choosing glasses for diamond shaped faces is a bit easier than other face shapes because there are a lot of options for this face shape that has both angular and curvy features.

-- Choice frames that balance your forehead – curvy brow lines are best.
+- Choose frames that balance your forehead: curvy brow lines are best.

-- Wide glasses and sunglasses will cover your cheekbones and create a nice aesthetic with your face.
+- Opt for wider glasses and sunglasses to cover your cheekbones and create a balanced aesthetic on your diamond-shaped face.

-- Top heavy frames such as semi-rimless styles will be a great contrast with the pointy chin.
+- Experiment with top-heavy frames such as semi-rimless styles to make a great contrast with your pointy chin.

-- Avoid narrow frames, they don’t match broad cheekbones and narrow eyeliner.
+- Avoid narrow frames, as they can’t match your broad cheekbones and narrow eye line.

 Best style fit: Narrow Cat Eye, Aviator & Clubmaster

 One rule you need to remember if you have a diamond-shaped face is that heavy top frames are a great fit.
-Another is to contrast a shape with its opposite – for example for wide, curved cheekbones, use angular frames.
+Another general rule is to contrast any shape with its opposite for balance.
+For example for wide, angular glasses frames work well with wide, curved cheekbones.

-Women with diamond-shaped faces can safely wear cat eye glasses. better than other face shapes, especially if the frames are wide and reach all the way to the sides of your face.
+Women with diamond-shaped faces can generally wear cat eye glasses. better than other face shapes, especially if the frames are wide and reach all the way to the sides of your face.
 It’s one of the few occasions when you want the frame ends to reach outside of your face to balance the long vertical lines of a diamond-shaped face.

-Look for cat eye glasses that are short in height and wide – oval lenses are usually the ones that fit the pattern.
+Look for cat eye glasses that are short in height but wide.
+Oval lenses usually fit the bill for balancing and flattering a diamond shape.

-Aviator glasses are also good for diamond shaped faces if the frame is wide enough.
-Take Fly Boy for instance – it preserves the Aviator silhouette but adds a curvy browline and prolonged temples to make it wider.
+Aviator glasses are also good for diamond shaped faces as long as the frame is wide enough.
+Take Fly Boy for instance; it preserves the Aviator silhouette but adds a curvy browline and prolonged temples to make it wider.

 This type of frame suits diamond shaped faces with prominent angular features.

-You can choose frames with round lenses as long as they have a heavy top and are wide enough to cover your face.
-The wide aspect is very important because a narrow frame on a diamond shaped face will make you eyes look weirdly close.
+You can choose frames with round lenses for your diamond shape so long as they have a heavy top and are wide enough to extend past your cheekbones.
+The wide aspect is very important because a narrow frame on a diamond-shaped face will make you eyes look weirdly close toghether.
 The heavy top supports a narrow forehead and hairline.

 They are a hybrid between a square and round glasses and flatter diamond-shaped faces.

-If you are looking for a pair of prescription glasses to match up to your oval face you have come to the right place.
+If you are looking for a pair of prescription glasses or sunglasses to match up to your oval or diamond-shaped face, you have come to the right place.

 The Madison frame is a hybrid between round and square glasses, making it perfect for the face with a diamond shape.
 It’s a special model, destined to attract attention and flatter your style.

-The curvy sides and rounded square lenses are the best answer to your face’s angular points.
+The curvy sides and rounded square lenses are the best answer to your diamond face’s angular points.

 The No-Lita is another great option for your diamond shaped face style.
 The prolonged temples actually make the frame wider, a feature that will flatter your eyes.

-The lower and upper parts of the frame are curved to contrast with the rough lines of oblong faces.
+The lower and upper parts of the frame are curved to contrast and balance the long vertical lines of oblong faces.

-They are sunglasses for a diamond-shaped face because the prolonged temples make it wide in order to cover your face from temple-to-temple.
+They make great sunglasses for a diamond-shaped face because the prolonged temples present a wider silhouette that covers your face from temple-to-temple.